It’s time to tackle a big one. An MMORPG. Take a deep breath and relax.

 Be forewarned: as with any review or reflective piece, this is wrought with spoilers.
 For better or for worse, I am making my position on the new Star Wars film clear.

 Star Wars has lost its heart.
 Probably the biggest thing about any Star Wars story (this is why the X-Wing or Bounty Hunter spinoffs were so-so) was the sense of nobility.
 Whether it was sith or jedi, there was always something noble.
-Sith were coldly noble, something like Alexander or Napoleon.
+Sith were coldly noble, something like Alexander or Julius Caesar.
 Powerful and cunning and aloof.
 Jedi were Arthurian knights, noble brothers in arms following an honorable and ancient code.
 But that’s all gone now; jedi, sith, droids, tusken raiders, they all act the same.
 Everyone and everything acts base and bland.
 It’s that beautiful Hollywood principle of flattening the playing field, I guess.

 Next, Star Wars has turned to clichés and repetition.
 For a moment Han Solo brought his familiar, fresh feel and voice to the scene, but I guess the director got sick of letting him say non-bland lines, because a stop was quickly put to that.
 But what was with using the exact same lines to reintroduce the Milennium Falcon?
 Why did that even need to happen?
 Anyone watching the new film will either 1) know the ship already and be confused at how it got lost or why it was lost or what in blazes it was doing out of Han’s possession for so long or 2) not give a damn about spaceships and their general state and certainly not spare a thought about whether or not it is a bucket of bolts.
 Needless to say, there were many pointless lines that were directly stolen from the movies that directly prequelled this film.
 The Force Awakens uses countless recycled Hollywood lines (I mention this later as well) rather than original Lucas lines.
 This isn’t Die Hard X or Jurassic X.